Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You will still need to submit tax returns for your business as usual though.

-The tax-free Personal Allowance is the amount you can earn before starting to pay tax.
+This is the amount you can earn in a tax year before starting to pay tax.
 To explain why this is particularly relevant for sub-contractors, we’ll look at how it works for a regular employee.

 If you work for an employer